WNBA on NBC

-WNBA on NBC is an American television sports presentation show broadcast by NBC.
-It aired from June 21, 1997 to August 31, 2002.
+The WNBA on NBC is an American television sports presentation show broadcast by NBC.
+It aired initially from June 21, 1997 to August 31, 2002.
 It consists of branding used for the presentation of Women's National Basketball Association games.

 NBC showed Women's National Basketball Association games from 1997 to 2002 as part of their NBA on NBC coverage before the league transferred the rights to ABC/ESPN.
-Coverage of the WNBA on NBC is set to return in 2026 following along with the return of the NBA on NBC.
+NBC's coverage of the WNBA was set to return in 2026 following along with the return of the NBA on NBC.
+The games will be branded as the WNBA on NBC/Peacock.

 History

 On June 27, 1996, NBC Sports was announced as the WNBA's first national broadcaster.
 The WNBA soon also had television deals in place with the Walt Disney Company and Hearst Corporation joint venture channels, ESPN and Lifetime Television Network, respectively.
 At the time, NBC didn't pay television rights fees to the league's teams.
 A more rock-oriented variant of John Tesh's theme, "Roundball Rock" introduced by NBC to coincide with the debut of the WNBA.

 NBC nationally televised the first WNBA game on June 21, 1997.
 The game featured the New York Liberty facing the Los Angeles Sparks in Los Angeles.
 For NBC's final season with the WNBA in 2002, they again began their season's worth of coverage on Memorial Day weekend with the Liberty and Sparks.
 NBC would proceed to televise WNBA games on Saturday and Sunday afternoons culminating in the Championship game on August 30.

 On July 23, 2024, NBC parent company Comcast confirmed in a conference call with its investors that NBC Sports had secured an agreement with the WNBA on an eleven-year media rights deal beginning in the 2026 season, marking the WNBA's return to NBC after a 24-year absence.
 An official announcement of the agreement was released by the NBA and NBC the following day, alongside other deals with incumbents ABC/ESPN and Amazon.
 The agreement was initially going to see games broadcast on NBC, USA Network and streaming on Peacock, however in November 2024, Comcast announced that it would spin-off most of its cable networks, including USA Network, into Versant, with the games only airing on NBC and Peacock.
 In September 2025, Versant also secured an eleven-year agreement with the WNBA to air fifty games on USA, alongside the NBCUniversal, Disney and Amazon deals.
 NBC will also gain exclusive broadcast rights to seven WNBA semifinals series and three WNBA Finals series.